Instructions for Planting and Caring for Our Trees

 The long held rule of thumb is to dig a ten dollar hole for a one dollar tree.
 Dig the hole at least twice the root diameter and twice the root mass of the tree, at least 3’ by 3’ for grafted trees.
 When digging keep the topsoil and subsoil separate.
 Place the excavated soil on a tarp or board to preserve it for replacing in the hole.
 Loosen the sides and the bottom of the hole.
 Put the subsoil back in the subsoil when panting, topsoil back at the top.
 Note that the shovel may “glaze” the sides of the hole, especially in wet clay soils, leaving a hard, compact surface that is impenetrable to young roots.
 For this reason it is advisable to fracture, or scratch with a shovel or rake, the sides of the hole before filling in.
 After digging the hole to the proper depth, pour 5 gallons of water in the hole and see how long it take to drain out.
 If it requires more than 6 hours to fully drain, that site is likley too poorly drained to provide a good environment for the tree to thrive.
 If it drains poorly dig a “French” drain to improve drainage from the bottom of the hole.
 Or find another location for your tree.

-Amendments: Placing too many goodies in the planting hole such as manure, compost, planting mix or potting soil will create an environment that the tree roots will never venture out of, whihc will stunt the tree and reduce health and productivity.
+Amendments: Placing too many goodies in the planting hole such as manure, compost, planting mix or potting soil will create an environment that the tree roots will never venture out of, which will stunt the tree and reduce health and productivity.
 Never use manure.
-Add only fully mature, cool, good smelling compost or quality organic planting mix, adding a maximum of 25% amendment.
+Add only fully composted mature (cool, good smelling compost) or quality organic planting mix, adding a maximum of 25% amendment.
 The other 75% should be the native soil.
 Add soft rock phosphate as you fill the hole, 5-10 pounds per tree.
 Mix the compost with the soil as you backfill the hole, scattering soft rock phosphate at all levels of the hole, especially near the bottom, where most active root growth will occur.
 After all the soil is returned to the hole, create a 6″ tall berm around the entire tree, higher on the downhill side if on a slope.
 This will provide a location to fill the soil with water when irrigating.

 PRUNING AND PLANTING